Basic info and definitions

 - ordering the abuser to pay (post) a bond, which usually means the abuser would have to deposit money with the court that could be used to locate the child if the abusive parent doesn’t return the child;

-- ordering the abuser to attend a batterer’s treatment program;
+- ordering the abuser to attend a batterer’s treatment program; and

 - ordering the abuser to not use alcohol or drugs during the visitation and for 24 hours before the visitation.2

-Also, the law states that if a parent is absent or relocates because of an act of domestic or family violence by the other parent, the absence or relocation may not be a factor that the judge can use against the parent in making a decision as to custody or visitation.3
+Also, the law states that if a parent is absent or relocates because of an act of domestic or family violence by the other parent, the absence or relocation is not a factor that the judge can use against the parent in making a decision as to custody or visitation.3

 1 Alabama Code § 30-3-132(a)